KohakuBlueleaf/KohakuBoard/docs/kohakuboard/api.md

 **Two Step Tracking Systems:**

 1. **`_step` (auto-increment):**
+   - Internal sequential counter, as an implementation detail
+   - Used for ordering logs - not for user display
    - Increments on every `log()` call (unless `auto_step=False`)
-   - Internal sequential counter
-   - Used for ordering logs

 2. **`_global_step` (user-controlled):**
    - Controlled via `board.step()`
-   - Used for grouping (e.g., all batches in epoch)
-   - Used for charting/aggregation
+   - This is the timepoint for visualizing logs

 ---